mtimkovich/multiplex/README.md

 ## Issues

 - Videos must have the same frame rate
-- Output videos are much larger than input videos
+- Output videos have a much larger file size than input videos

 ## Author